Job market paper

 U.S. states exempt residents from taxation on the interest income of local municipal bonds.
 I evaluate the efficiency of these tax shields.
 I use changes in millionaire taxes to calibrate an equilibrium model of the municipal bond market with state competition over tax shields.
 I show that state tax shields raise resident demand for local municipal bonds but impose negative externalities on other states and distort risk-sharing across municipal investors.
 Welfare could be significantly improved by repealing state tax shields.
 Reducing state tax shields by 1 percentage point raises aggregate welfare by about 0.07% of state GDP.

-I show that state tax policy affects the transmission of asset purchase programs into municipal bond prices.
-I establish two parameters that cross-sectionally determine bond yields: a state’s top income tax rate and the wealth of the state’s top 10% of households.
-More segmented municipal markets react more to the Federal Reserve’s announcement of the Municipal Liquidity Facility in April 2020 by up to 21% relative to less segmented markets.
-I rationalize this finding in a calibrated model and validate home bias in municipal bonds with another policy shock in 2012.
+This paper shows that state tax policy significantly affects the transmission of asset purchase programs into municipal bond prices.
+I establish two key parameters that create segmentation and shape bond yields: a state's top income tax rate and the wealth concentration among its richest households.
+Using a difference-in-differences design around the Federal Reserve's April 2020 announcement of the Municipal Liquidity Facility, I find that yields of eligible issuers in more segmented markets decline by up to 21% more than those in less segmented markets.
+A calibrated model explains this through preferred habitat demand, and an event study of Indiana's 2012 tax reform further confirms the role of tax-induced segmentation.

 With Giovanni Dell'Ariccia, Deniz Igan, Paolo Mauro, Alexander Tieman, and Aleksandra Zdzienicka